 Ongoing improvements to provision are strongly rooted in effective and robust self-evaluation.
 School Leaders are highly aware of areas of priority, know school well and are committed to develop provision further.
-Documents (5 Year Plan, Yr2 Plan update, Implementation Plans, Therapy Development Plan, SLT weekly strategic focus, and staff appraisal targets) are available which support the school improvement cycle.
+Documents (5 Year Plan, Yr3 Plan update, Implementation Plans, Therapy Development Plan, Phase Implementation Plans, weekly SLT strategic focus, and staff appraisal targets) are available which support the school improvement cycle.

-This SEF captures the essence of Cleaswell Hill School and information leads to positive planned change.
+This SEF captures the essence of Cleaswell Hill School, a safe, inclusive, stimulating Centre of Excellence and provides information which leads to positive planned change.